InsarKairulla/higgsfield/README.md

 - provider: `openai`
 - model: `gpt-4.1-mini`

-That saved artifact is useful for rubric/debugging evidence, but it does not satisfy the take-home's "cheaper judge than the agent under test" goal.
-The code path exists; the checked-in artifact still needs to be regenerated with a cheaper judge before final submission.

 ### Rubric loading

 Rubrics are checked in under `rubrics/` and loaded in two layers: